California Diminished Value Claims

 02

-Diminished value is recoverable by filing a claim with the at fault driver’s liability insurance after another driver causes the accident.
+Diminished value is recoverable by filing against the at-fault driver's liability insurance.

 03